thomasaarholt/prism-em.github.io/installation.md

 before the changes will actually take effect

 ### Enabling Double Precision

+*Currently, this double precision setting is not supported by `PyPrismatic`*

 The default behavior for *Prismatic* is to use single precision (type float).
 You can use double precision instead by setting `PRISMATIC_ENABLE_DOUBLE_PRECISION=1`.
 Note that as of this writing double precision operations are ~4x slower on the GPU, and by every test I have done the precision difference is entirely unnoticeable.
 However, I leave it as an option .
 If you find a case where using double precision is impactful, I would be very interested to hear about it.